kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

 max-in-flight request handler in apiservers to add more discriminating handling of requests.
-The overall approach is that each request is categorized to a priority level and a queue within that priority level; each priority level dispatches to its own isolated concurrency pool; within each priority level queues compete with even fairness.
+The overall approach is that each request is categorized to a priority level and a queue within that priority level; each priority level dispatches to its own concurrency pool and, according to a configured limit, unused concurrency borrrowed from lower priority levels; within each priority level queues compete with even fairness.

 ### Request Categorization